Nepal Bird Watching Tour – Birding guide to visit, What to bring

 Day 1: Greetings at Kathmandu Airport

-We will meet you at Kathmandu Tribhuvan International Airport and transfer to your hotel.
-When you have had your time to settle in and freshen up after your long fight, you will be invited to visit our office for a briefing about your program.
-During this visit we will help you check your equipment and facilitate the processing of other necessary items such as National Park Permits, special permits etc. If you arrive at night we will have same discussion in next day morning after your breakfast.
+We will meet you at Kathmandu Tribhuvan International Airport and take you to your Hotel.
+When you have had time to settle in and freshen up after your long fight, you will be invited to our office for a briefing about your program.
+During this visit, we will help you check your equipment and facilitate processing other necessary items, such as National Park Permits, special permits, etc. If you arrive at night, we will have the same discussion the following day after breakfast.

-You can start a bird Watching from Godavari Botanical Garden.
-After having a short city tour for birds watching through the rivers of Bagmati and Manohara, set in the evening for bird watching trip in Godavari Botanical Garden.
-Stay overnight in a hotel at the Godavari.
+You can start Bird Watching from Godavari Botanical Garden after a short city tour through the rivers of Bagmati and Manohara.
+In the evening, set off for a bird-watching trip to Godavari Botanical Garden and stay overnight in a hotel at Godavari.

 Day 4: Godavari-Phulchowki Hill-Kathmandu

-After having your breakfast, leave with a lunch pack and hike up to Phulchowki hill.
-The hillside trail has a thick forest featuring outstanding flora as well as diverse birds.
-Phulchowki has a great density of bird species- about 90 species.
-Which includes the endemic spring babbler as well as the Curia, Mountain Hawk Eagle.
-Also, we can watch Rufous Bellied Pied Woodpeckers, the Black-throated Parrotbill, etc. In the evening return back to Kathmandu.
+After breakfast, leave with a lunch pack and hike to Phulchowki Hill.
+The hillside trail has a thick forest featuring outstanding flora and diverse birds.
+Phulchowki has a great density of bird species- about 90 species, which includes the endemic spring babbler and the Curia and Mountain Hawk Eagle.
+Also, we can watch Rufous Bellied Pied Woodpeckers, the Black-throated Parrotbill, etc. In the evening, return to Kathmandu.

 Day 5: Birding in Nagarjun Forest and Shivapuri Watershed and Wildlife Reserve

-Shivapuri can be reached two ways either from Sundarijal or from Budhanilkantha.
-The park is home to around 318 species of bird some are as Laughing Thrush, Crested Serpent Eagle, little Pied Fly Catchers, Rupy-throats and Babblers.
-And in Nagarjun area birds such as the Northern Eagle Owl, Red-billed Blue Magpie, Long-tailed Mountain Thrush, Chestnut-headed Bee-Eater, Maroon Oriole, Large Hawk Cuckoo, and Eurasian Woodcock etc.can be seen closely.
+Shivapuri can be reached two ways: either from Sundarijal or from Budhanilkantha.
+The park is home to around 318 species of birds, some as Laughing Thrush, Crested Serpent Eagles, little Pied Fly Catchers, Rupy-throats, and Babblers.
+In the Nagarjun area, birds such as the Northern Eagle Owl, Red-billed Blue Magpie, Long-tailed Mountain Thrush, Chestnut-headed Bee-Eater, Maroon Oriole, Large Hawk Cuckoo, and Eurasian Woodcock etc. can be seen closely.
 Return to Hotel in Kathmandu.

 Day 6: Kathmandu to Chitwan

-About 4hr drive to Chitwan National Park and check in the hotel.
-In the evening have a leisurely stroll in the village or can visit the elephant breeding center.
+About a 4-hour drive to Chitwan National Park and check in the Hotel.
+Stroll in the village or visit the elephant breeding center in the evening.
 Spend a beautiful night in the resort.

 Day 7: Birding at Chitwan

-After tea or coffee, natures walk on foot to encounter with environment and the morning birds.
-Have full day birding trip in different vegetations of the park, from wetlands to grasslands to Sal forest.
+After tea or coffee, nature walks on foot to encounter the environment and the morning birds.
+Have a full-day birding trip in different vegetations of the park, from wetlands to grasslands to Sal forest.
 We can have a jungle safari or Jeep safari to view some varieties of birds in the deep forest.
-We can found more than 500 species including Blue Indian Roller, Stork-billed Kingfishers, Bengal Florican, Asian Paradise Flycatcher, Bee-eaters, and Cormorants.
+We find more than 500 species, including Blue Indian Roller, Stork-billed Kingfishers, Bengal Florican, Asian Paradise Flycatchers, Bee-eaters, and Cormorants.

 Day 8: Chitwan to Koshi Tappu Wildlife Reserve

-After drive from Chitwan, we will have a full day birding trip in the Koshi Tappu Wildlife Reserve.
-Koshi Tappu wild life reserve is a combination of scrub grassland and deciduous riverine forest, with over 450 species of birds recorded so far.
-Black Ibis, Honey Kites, Ospreys, Black Headed Orioles, Peregrine Falcon, Partridges, Storks etc are the some that you will encounter throughout the day.
+After a drive from Chitwan, we will have a full-day birding trip in the Koshi Tappu Wildlife Reserve.
+Koshi Tappu Wildlife Reserve combines scrub grassland and deciduous riverine forest, with over 450 bird species recorded.
+Black Ibis, Honey Kites, Ospreys, Black Headed Orioles, Peregrine Falcon, Partridges, Storks, etc are some that you will encounter throughout the day.

 Day 9: Drive or Flight back to Kathmandu

-You can have a flight or drive in vehicle to Kathmandu valley.
-After return, you can have a relax walk over the streets and view the normal living of Nepalese.
-Also you can buy some memories and gifts for back to your home.
-Full day leisure can be accompanied by some entertainment and sound time in hotel.
-At evening you can prepare to pack our baggage with mentality to leave Nepal.
+You can have a flight or drive in the vehicle to Kathmandu Valley.
+After returning, you can relax, walk over the streets, and view the everyday lives of Nepalese people.
+Also, you can buy some memories and gifts to bring back to your home.
+Full-day leisure can accompany some entertainment and sound time in the Hotel.
+In the evening, you can prepare to pack your baggage with the mentality to leave Nepal.

 Day 10: Free day in Kathmandu

-Today you will have a free day in Kathmandu valley.
-Have some rest in your hotel.
-You can also take a leisurely stroll over the streets and buy some souvenirs and remembering from Nepal.
-At evening we will have a typical Nepali dinner accompanied with cultural shows in Hotel.
+Today, you will have a free day in Kathmandu Valley.
+Have some rest in your Hotel.
+You can also stroll over the streets, buy souvenirs, and remember from Nepal.
+We will have a typical Nepali dinner with cultural shows in the Hotel in the evening.

 Day 11: Final Departure

-If you are leaving Nepal and not continuing your holiday here in Nepal, we will drop you to the International airport to catch your flight back to your home.
-We will wish you a happy journey in the traditional and cultural way of Nepal and hope to see you again.
+If you are leaving Nepal and are not continuing your holiday here, we will drop you off at the international airport to catch your flight back home.
+We wish you a happy journey in Nepal’s traditional and cultural ways and hope to see you again.

 Clothing for the Nepal bird watching Tour:

-In Nepal, you will experience a wide range of climates, so take both light and warm clothing in casual and comfortable styles.
-You can check your traveling time and can bring the clothing accordingly for the tour.
-Mostly warm clothes do works.
-If you are going trekking you need trekking equipment and accessories.
+Nepal has a wide range of climates, so take light and warm clothing in casual and comfortable styles.
+Check your traveling time and bring the clothing for the Tour accordingly.
+Warm clothes usually work.
+If you are going trekking, you need trekking equipment and accessories.

-Bring comfortable walking shoes for the tour and if you are doing hiking. for trekking, you can bring hiking shoes.
-Also, bring a pair of light sandals.
-Our advice is to make sure you ‘wear in’ your walking boots/shoes for a number of weeks before your trip.
-As a result, you’ll be so much more comfortable if you do so.
-Sandals with rugged bottoms are good for hiking around town and to wear in showers.
+Bring comfortable walking shoes for the Tour if you are hiking.
+For trekking, you can bring hiking shoes.
+Also, get a pair of light sandals.
+We advise you to ‘wear’ your walking boots/shoes for several weeks before your trip.
+As a result, you’ll be much more comfortable if you do so.
+Sandals with rugged bottoms are suitable for hiking around town and wearing in showers.

-You will need your own toiletries and towels.
-And you’ll also need your own little medical kit, sewing repair kit, and a good headlamp with extra bulbs and batteries.
+You will need your toiletries and towels.
+You’ll also need your medical kit, sewing repair kit, and a good headlamp with extra bulbs and batteries.

-You can store the luggage in the hotels.
-So you can also bring better clothing for looking good while around the city like Kathmandu and Pokhara.
+You can store your luggage in the hotels.
+You can also bring better clothing to look good around the city, such as Kathmandu and Pokhara.

 Sunglasses are a must.
-A warm hat, gloves for winter for hiking, swimming customs for rafting and Elephant bathing at Chitwan, good socks and a sun hat are very useful for Jungle safari tour and for warm sightseeing days in town too.
+A warm hat and gloves are beneficial for winter hiking, swimming customs for rafting, and elephant bathing in Chitwan; good socks and a sun hat are also helpful for jungle safari tours and warm sightseeing days in town.

 • Walking/hiking, trekking, river shoes – broken in.

 • Clothes you can layer.
-Jacket, T-shirts, fleece, windbreaker, shorts, lightweight pants, sports pants, gloves & sun hat (for summer and autumn season, not a lot of clothes).
+Jacket, T-shirts, fleece, windbreaker, shorts, lightweight pants, sports pants, gloves & sun hat (for summer and autumn season, not many clothes).

-• A nice shirt/pants for nightlife, Good camera – this country is a feast for the eyes and a photographer’s dream!
+• A nice shirt or pants for nightlife and a good camera—this country is a feast for the eyes and a photographer’s dream!

 • Pocket size Flashlight (you can buy it here if need be, but there are always power cuts, so have it handy!
 (It seems like the lights go off whenever you are in an unfamiliar toilet.)

-• A sarong (for girls) and/or a lightweight towel.
+• A sarong (for girls) and a lightweight towel.

-• Ladies, if you like wearing a little make-up when you go out, bring it.
-It is hard to find here.
-Most of the make-up here is really weird, cheap stuff.
-Just bring a couple of things that make you feel happy for the party nights!
+• Ladies, if you like wearing makeup when you go out, bring it.
+It is hard to find here, and most of the makeup is weird, cheap stuff.
+Just get some things that make you happy for party nights!

 Book with Confidence